2026 AFC U-17 Women's Asian Cup

-The 2026 AFC U-17 Women's Asian Cup will be the 10th edition of the AFC U-17 Women's Asian Cup (including previous editions of the AFC U-17 Women's Championship and AFC U-16 Women's Championship), the annual international youth football championship organised by the Asian Football Confederation (AFC) for the women's under-17 national teams of Asia.
-It will be the first of three consecutive AFC U-17 Women's Asian Cup held in China (also in Suzhou), preceding the 2027 and 2028.
+The 2026 AFC U-17 Women's Asian Cup was the 10th edition of the AFC U-17 Women's Asian Cup (including previous editions of the AFC U-17 Women's Championship and AFC U-16 Women's Championship), the annual international youth football championship organised by the Asian Football Confederation (AFC) for the women's under-17 national teams of Asia.
+It was the first of three consecutive U-17 Women's Asian Cups held in Suzhou, China, preceding the 2027 and 2028.

-It will be held in China between 30 April–17 May 2026.
-For the first time, total of twelve teams will compete in the tournament and there will be no third place playoff.
+It was held in China between 1–17 May 2026.
+For the first time, there were twelve teams competing in the tournament and there would be no third place playoff.

-The top four teams of the tournament will qualify for the 2026 FIFA U-17 Women's World Cup in Morocco as the AFC representatives.
-DPR Korea are the defending champions.
+The top four teams of the tournament qualified for the 2026 FIFA U-17 Women's World Cup in Morocco as the AFC representatives.
+North Korea were the defending champions, having won a record-equalling fourth title in 2024.
+They successfully retained the title, winning a record fifth trophy.